dmritrekker/trekker/README.md

 #
 #### Windows

 Install Visual Studio 2022 (other versions might work too but they have not been tested).
-Open command window and use the following to install a statically built library under the `build-static` folder:
+Open a command window and use the following to install a statically built library under the `build-static` folder:

 ```cmd
 cd trekker